 Strengths Performance of Special education, ED, and EL students and programs is generally a strength for SMHS.
 Scores are almost always above state and county averages and students graduate at a high rate.
 ELA and Social Studies scores beat both the performance and growth targets in the most recent CCRPI scores.
-Collecting accurate and meaningful subgroup data after 2020 and 2021 are challenges due to Covid impact on standardized assessments.

 Challenges Science and math are challenging areas to get subgroup performance above school based targets.
-Collecting accurate and meaningful subgroup data after 2020 and 2021 are challenges due to Covid impact on standardized assessments.